 - 6:20 – get everything out, pre-washed and cut

-- 6:32 – Drank 1/2 of the celery juice, lay out the fruit and veggies for the breakfast juice, cut down to size
+- 6:27 – celery juice done, lay out the fruit and veggies for the breakfast juice, cut down to size

 - 6:38 – Done making breakfast juice and drinking celery juice.
 Set juice aside and start cleaning up